KlausSchaefers/figma-low-code/README.md

 ## Full Mode
-In the full mode the <Figma> component is used to render the entire front end.
+In the full mode the <Luisa> component is used to render the entire front end.
 The first step is top register these components in Vue.
 The following section will use Quant-UX design as an example.
 Open the 'src/views/Home.vue' and enter your figma file id and the access code.
 You can get the access code in your Figma settings [(Details)](https://www.figma.com/developers/api#access-tokens).
 The file id is the second last url parameter

 ```